Kingxukai/linux/Documentation/isdn/interface_capi.rst

 (declared in <linux/isdn/capiutil.h>)

-The _cmsg structure stores the contents of a CAPI 2.0 message in an easily accessible form.
-It contains members for all possible CAPI 2.0 parameters, including subparameters of the Additional Info and B Protocol structured parameters, with the following exceptions:
+The _cmsg structure stores the woke contents of a CAPI 2.0 message in an easily accessible form.
+It contains members for all possible CAPI 2.0 parameters, including subparameters of the woke Additional Info and B Protocol structured parameters, with the woke following exceptions:

 * second Calling party number (CONNECT_IND)